AukseMaz/Sweetshop_Project/TestCases.md

     - The basket count should decrease accordingly.
     - The total price should reflect the updated cost.

-### TC_6.5 Remove item from basket with delivery 'Standard Shipping(£1.99)' and verify the basket count is updated.
+### TC_6.5: Remove item from basket with delivery "Standard Shipping(£1.99)" and verify the basket count is updated.
 -   **Pre-requisites**:
     - At least one product has been added to the basket.
     - The user has navigated to the Basket page.